-The Enhancement Sub-Committee annually develops Enhancement Production Plans for the Sitkine and Taku Rivers.
+The Enhancement Sub-Committee annually develops Enhancement Production Plans for the Stikine and Taku Rivers.
 These plans define the activities, expected survival, and expected production for each project within the river system.
 Additional information in the plan may include broodstock collection limitations, additional rearing strategy information or other information that may affect the project.
 These plans are reviewed by the Transboundary Technical Committee and approved by the Transboundary Panel during the Annual Pacific Salmon Treaty Meeting.
-Plans for 2022 can be found in Appendix B.
+Plans for 2023can be found in Appendix B.

-Implementation of the approved enhancement plans require communication between agencies.
-This includes communication between the project leaders at the egg-take site and the hatchery, as well as communication between the Co-Chairs of the Enhancement Sub-Committee and/or the designates (co-chairs).
+Implementation of the approved enhancement plans requires communication between agencies.
+This includes communication between the project leaders at the egg-take site and the hatchery, as well as communication between the Co-Chairs of the Enhancement Sub-Committee and/or the designates.
 Deviations from the plan may be required to meet Treaty guidelines, based on inseason information.
-The most common guideline examples are using less than 30% available broodstock and not exceeding the 1:1 ratio of enhanced to wild smolt, however sex composition and run timing may have inseason effects, as well.
+The most common Treaty guidelines that may cause deviations from plan are not exceeding 30% available broodstock and not exceeding the 1:1 ratio of enhanced to wild smolt, however inseason sex composition and run timing may influence plans, as well.
 In the event there is a foreseen need for a deviation from the plan, the rationale for the deviation shall be discussed by the co-chairs, who will provide resolution.
 If the event is unforeseen, the agency responsible will notify the co-chairs when possible.
 Co-chairs will keep their respective Technical Committee Chairs appraised to inseason developments.

-Target sockeye salmon egg takes for the fall of 2022 are as follows:
+Target sockeye salmon egg takes for the fall of 2023 are as follows: